Carlton Hill Station: History

-The station was initially established by Patrick Durack and his brother Michael, who founded the station in 1893.
+The station was initially established by J & J Hart (John and Joseph, brothers) and Patrick Durack and his brother Michael, who founded the station in 1893.
+The Durack's transferred their lease to the Harts a year later.
+In 1897 the Hart brothers transferred the lease into the name of Herbert Hart, their father.
 By 1901 the station was carrying about 3,000 head of cattle.
+In 1903 the lease was transferred to S.R. & I.S.
+Emanuel and in 1907 transferred to Emanuel, Kidman & Troup.
+In 1909 it was transferred to Bovril Australian Estates.

 In August 2016, the station was sold by the Consolidated Pastoral Company to Chinese property developers Shanghai Zhongfu trading in Australia as Kimberley Agricultural Investment.
 Consolidated Pastoral Company's chief executive officer Troy Setter said CPC negotiated a 10-year-leaseback of the majority of the station, where it will continue to run its cattle production operations on the property.

 The Sidney Kidman company Bovril Australian Estates purchased Carlton Hill in 1909 along with another two stations, one being Northcote and the other in Northern Territory called Victoria River Downs, for a total of £200,000.

 In 2010, the station manager was Stirling Fearon, who oversaw the 20-strong crew that completed that year's muster.
 The muster is mostly carried out on horseback using the station stock horses.

 Director Baz Luhrmann used House Roof Hill, which stands behind the horse arena, as a backdrop for the fictional Faraway Downs homestead in his film Australia in 2008.